-In lieu of birthday celebrations, we will have a celebration of learning once a month to commemorate all of the accomplishments and milestones that children have made throughout the month.
-As children learn and progress it is important to honor all of their hard work while encouraging self-confidence and purpose.
+In lieu of birthday celebrations, we will have a celebration of learning once a month, commemorating all the accomplishments and milestones that children have achieved throughout the month.
+As children learn and progress, it is important to honor all of their hard work while encouraging self-confidence and purpose.
 Celebrations of learning highlight the importance of community and relationships in learning, and help children create lifetime memories around their learning experiences.